ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 You can inspect the contents of the `Dockerfile` within your repository as well.
 This is a multi-stage Dockerfile with the following stages:

-1. `base` stage - Prepares the base environment with the `.NET 8 SDK` and exposes ports 80 and 443.
+1. `base` stage - prepares the base environment with the `.NET 8 SDK` and exposes ports 80 and 443.

-2. `build` stage - Restores dependencies and builds the application
+2. `build` stage - restores dependencies and builds the application.

-3. `publish` stage - Publishes the application making it ready for deployment
+3. `publish` stage - publishes the application making it ready for deployment.

-4. `final` stage - Copies the published application into the final image and sets the entry point to run the application
+4. `final` stage - copies the published application into the final image and sets the entry point to run the application.

 ```console
 FROM mcr.microsoft.com/dotnet/sdk:8.0 AS base